Rev Jack's sermon can be seen on video RIGHT HERE!

 …grant that they may both perceive and know what things they ought to do, and also may have grace and power faithfully to fulfil the same…

 We are asking God to help us know what we should do and then help us to do it right.
-Seems pretty simple.
-That is the root of almost all our problems.
-It is harder to do what is right than what seems easy to us.
+Seems pretty simple, but is the root of almost all our problems.
+It is harder to do what is right than what seems easy to us at the time.
 First, even if we ask God what He wants us to do, “There are none so deaf as those who will not hear.”
 Then, if we hear what He wants us to do, and hear it correctly, we often find it “too hard.”
 Do you recall this quote from GK Chesterton:

-So once we find out what God wants, we often rationalize our way around it.
+So, once we find out what God wants, we often try to rationalize our way around it.
+Note the word try.
+There is no good way to rationalize our way around what God wants in the end.
+It is impossible to rationally get around the concepts found in the Summary of the Law.
 Think about the 613 Mosaic laws and the Pharisees who made a good living telling people how to comply with them to the letter and still do just what they wanted to do.
-So, then even if we find out what God wants and decide to actually do it instead of avoid it, we are faced with the often huge problem of where do we get the strength to accomplish this task.
+So, then, even if we find out what God wants and decide to actually do it instead of avoid it, we are faced with the often huge problem of where do we get the strength to accomplish this task?
 The answer is circular, from God.
 He never asks us to do anything we cannot do good enough for Him if we rely on Him.
 Never.
 End of that discussion.

 “There is no limit to the amount of good you can do if you don't care who gets the credit.”

 Paul tells us not to concentrate on our status, position or grandeur, but to see what we can do to help.
 Just like our body would not function if all parts were brains, neither will Christ’s Team function if everyone is concerned about their position.